EF65 + Sleeper Express "Akebono"

 All three Akebono trains per day are Blue Trains, but the third, No. 5, stops at Akita Station and does not go to Aomori Station.
 This means that the trains equivalent to the Full Moon are either Yuuzuru No. 3 or No. 5, or Akebono No. 1 or No. 3

-It should be noted that there is no evidence that a train called the Full Moon ever existed , so the origin of the name is unknown.
-The name of the overnight train that departed Ueno and headed for Aomori at the time was as mentioned above, and it does not appear to have any connection to the full moon.
+It'snoting that a train called "Mangetsu-go" (Full Moon) never actually existed, so the origin of the name is unknown.
+The name of the overnight train from Ueno to Aomori at that time was as described above, and it seems to have no connection to the full moon.

 Also, among the names of trains that actually existed in the past, there are few names related to the moon, such as "Moonlight" and "Evening Moon" (though there are quite a few trains with names related to celestial bodies, such as "Venus," "Galaxy," "Subaru," "Comet," and "Myojo")